all-in-one-of/FumeFX_VDB_import-HDA/README.md

-Although everything looks simple and mondane, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims at once while all their fields are smartly managed by the tool.
+Although everything looks simple and mondane, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims at once while all their fields are smartly managed.

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_002.jpg)
 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_003.jpg)